Hevagog/adm-stack-inference/docs/report/src/05-conclusions.md

 ## Future Work

 Future research should focus on mitigating the score prediction problem by incorporating features that capture non-textual quality signals, such as user reputation or time-of-day posting biases, which were outside the scope of this content-based embedding analysis.
-For classification, exploring even deeper transformer architectures for sequence-aware embedding generation (if computational resources allow) could further enhance performance beyond the current pooled embedding methods.
+For classification, exploring even deeper transformer architectures for sequence-aware embedding generation could further enhance performance beyond the current pooled embedding methods.